Peter Goadsby: Awards

+Peter Goadsby was awarded with the inaugural Lance Gold medal and Oration at the first Lance-Goadsby annual Mind, Migraine, Movement and More Symposium during 2018, organised by Tissa Wijeratne and team in Australia.

-In March 2021 Goadsby and his collaborators Lars Edvinsson, Michael Moskowitz and Jes Olesen were awarded the Brain Prize 2021 for their work on the causes and treatment of migraine.
+In March 2021, Goadsby and his collaborators Lars Edvinsson, Michael Moskowitz and Jes Olesen were awarded the Brain Prize 2021 for their work on the causes and treatment of migraine.
 The prize is 10 million Danish kroner.
 He was elected a Fellow of the Royal Society in 2022.

 Publications

 Goadsby is the author or co-author of many scientific publications and several books and book chapters.
 These include: